 4. Rights and permissions - we cannot source rights and permissions on your behalfor meet rights and permission fees on your behalf.
 We are happy to consider translations from other languages, but you must secure the rights from the original publisher(s).
 Any chapters, figures, tables, photographs etc, which require permission, must have that permission granted before we can proceed with publication.
 We will normally ask for evidence with a proposal.

 5. Acceptance, revision or rejection - Ethics International Press aims to be inclusive and encouraging.
 We will, where possible, lean towards acceptance rather than rejection.
 We aim to have review comments back within 30 days.
 You should list two or three of your own suggested reviewers.

 If your proposal is accepted, you will be sent a contract to sign and return, and you can proceed with your book.
 You will have periodic communication from one of our editorial team.
 If your circumstances change (change of address, contact email, significant delay to completion etc) you should let us know.

 If you are asked to revise, please follow the guidelines given.
 You may be accepted pending a minor revision (such as a change to the title); asked to make some changes and resubmit; or be told that the proposal is not acceptable in its current form, but that a revision may be possible.
 In these cases, always request clarification if you are unsure.
 Please do not ignore revision instructions.
 If you do not agree with anything, let us know.

 Your proposal may be rejected due to a number of issues.
-If we believe your book is beyond our scope, and may do better with another publisher, we will make a suggestion if we can.
+If we believe your book is beyond our scope, and may do better with another publisher, we will make a recommendation if we can.

-Please make sure you accompany your completed Proposal Form with a recent CV with publications (selected or in full) and a sample chapter of your book.
+Please make sure you accompany your completed proposal form with a recent CV with publications (selected or in full) and a sample chapter of your book.